top of page

 W: Hullo Hullo - you (to B) yes you - you have the mien of an aristocrat who owes money all over town - hop it!

-W looks into a shrub
+W looks into shrubbery

 W(to B): Hold on! - there's a somewhat plain mob cap here caught on the twigs - know you to whom it belongs?

-B: Er, no - although I must congratulate you Watch on your grammar
+B: Er, no - although I must congratulate you, Watch, on your grammar

 W: I thank you - now be off!